I have NEVER seen Matt eat a marshmallow in the 7+ years we have been married. He’s not easily enticed by sugary treats. Lucky him.

 - 1 cup pure maple syrup (find pure maple syrup here)

-- 2 tsp. vanilla extract (learn how to make your own here)
+- 2 tsp. vanilla extract (learn how to make your own or buy it here)

 - ¼ tsp. sea salt (find real sea salt)